Two injured in Hyannis crash - NewsBreak

 Several ambulances called to crash in Sandwich

 SANDWICH – Ambulances from Bourne and West Barnstable were called to a crash in Sandwich around 4:45 PM Thursday afternoon.
 According to reports, two vehicles and a pedestrian were involved in the collision.
-Two people were transported to hospital with unknown injuries.
-Four others were treated and released at the scene.
+Three people were transported to hospital with unknown injuries.
 Sandwich Police are investigating the cause of the crash.
+The post Several ambulances called to crash in Sandwich appeared first on CapeCod.com.

+1 person killed, 5 others seriously injured in multi-vehicle crash in Brockton

+One person was killed and five other were injured in a multi-vehicle crash involving pedestrians, cars, and motorcycles in Brockton on Wednesday night, authorities said.
+Emergency crews responding to a report of a crash in the area of Pleasant Street and Nye Avenue around 8:30 p.m. found several people suffering from an array of injuries, according to the Brockton Police Department.

 capecod.com